landonAL/mlib/README.md

 The library itself does not need to be built.
 You can simply copy-paste mlib into your project directory and include it.

-In its primary language, MLib is a classic [stb-style](https://github.com/nothings/stb) single header library, meaning that by default it acts like a header, but if you add `#define MLIB_IMPLEMENTATION` prior to including the library it acts like a source file.
+In its primary language, which is C, MLib is a classic [stb-style](https://github.com/nothings/stb) single header library, meaning that by default it acts like a header, but if you add `#define MLIB_IMPLEMENTATION` prior to including the library it acts like a source file.

 ## Example
 ### C